“Can you really make money blogging?”

 I started the Good Financial Cents Podcasts.
 Podcasts are amazing because they allow people to consume information just about any time they want.
 They could be driving, working out, taking a hike – you name it!

-In my podcast I cover a number of different financial topics ranging from how to protect your investments in retirement to warning signs you need to fire your financial advisor.
+In my podcast, I cover a number of different financial topics ranging from how to protect your investments in retirement to warning signs you need to fire your financial advisor.

 So, I did a podcast about the life lessons I learned from The Rock.
 Fun, fun!
 Another fun one included how to silence your haters.
 I know, how can a likable guy like me have haters?
 It’s happened.
 But did I stop there?
 Of course not!

 I focused on using quality images that were worthy enough to be on Pinterest boards.
-I paid very close attention to detail in my images because images are a huge factor when it comes to if a reader will click or not.
+I paid very close attention to detail in my images because images are a huge factor when it comes to whether a reader will click or not.
 There are some great websites out there for stock photography.

 But you’re probably asking how we edit our images.
 Good question.
 After I’m done finding the proper images for the website, I send them over to my wife.
 We’ve used free tools like Canva.com to edit.
 Today, we use free apps such as WordSwag and Phonto on our iPhones.

-That means you write once, then you get that work published multiple times at different websites.
+That means you write once, then you get that work published multiple times on different websites.
 This is huge.
-I started looking for websites where they offered syndication and soon found a few.
+I started looking for websites that offered syndication and soon found a few.